Exceptional circumstances

 *** Exam arrangement related exceptional circumstances include situations where the centre fails to implement a pre-agreed assessment arrangement.

 We will only accept EECCS requests from schools, colleges or training providers.
-We will not accept requests from learners or their representatives.
-Each request must have been approved by the head of the school, college or training provider.
-Learners must have consented to an EECCS request being submitted on their behalf.
+We won't accept requests from learners or their representatives.
+Each request must be approved by the head of the school, college or training provider.
+Learners must consent to an EECCS request being submitted on their behalf.

 The head must be sure that: